Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Person_SocialOrProfessionalCondition.md

 ### Example 1

-Professor in general (in opposition of being professor in chemestry in X)
+Fictional: Professor in general (in opposition of being professor in chemestry in X)

 ### Example 2

-Social
+Fictional: Social